auravila/DataScience-Project2/README.md

 ## Standout Suggestions
 During this project there were a few tricky bits specially around getting docker up and running.
 Specially on a MAC OS, also a lot of time was spent trying to troublesshot issues with python libraries and compatiblity.
 The main issue was aroung getting picke and joblib to work.
 I discovered that in order to make this step to work I had to use the correct sdk verion 1.19.0

+I can also conclude by looking at the metrics that both runs generated similar results regarding classification metrics.